Civil Traffic Cases

 Please Note: It is the defendant's responsibility to follow up with the Court to ensure that the payment or correspondence sent via mail was received by the Court and that all charges have been resolved on or before the arraignment date.

 Process to Reduce or Suspend Fines

 For some civil traffic charges, the charge may be dismissed or the fines may be reduced or suspended when proof is filed and accepted by the Court.
 See the categories below for more information.
-You will need to send the proof to the Court via mail or as an email attachment, or you can bring the proof in person during the Court's walk-in hours.
+You will need to send the proof to the Court via mail or as an email attachment, or you can bring the proof in person during business hours.

 Please include your case or complaint number and a current address with your correspondence.
 When submitting proof, please send a copy and not your original.
 The Court does not mail back the proof after it is received.